stamat/poops/example/src/markup/docs/config-reference.md

 }
 ```

-`$schema` is inert to Poops — it reads the key, recognises it, and does nothing with it.
-Nothing
+The `$schema` key itself is inert — Poops reads it, recognises it, and does nothing with it.
+The
+URL is your editor's business: the startup check reads the copy inside `node_modules/poops`, so
+pointing `$schema` at the hosted file, at a stale one, or leaving it out changes nothing about
-is validated at build time and nothing is added to what Poops installs into your project; the
+what the CLI says.
+Nothing is added to what Poops installs into your project either way.
-schema exists for your editor.

 ### Blocks belonging to another package